amper5and/node-google-voice/readme.md

 * `rnr_se` (String, optional) - the unique identifier associated with your GV account
 	* The `rnr_se` is some kind of ID created by Google for your Google Voice account.
 At this time, it can be obtained either by using the `Client.getRNRSE()` method or by logging into the Google Voice web front-end and running the following javascript snippet in the browser window:

-	javascript:alert(_gcData._rnr_se);
+		`javascript:alert(_gcData._rnr_se);`

-	* You only have to get your rnr_se once, because it doesn't appear to change.
+	* You only have to get your `rnr_se` once, because it doesn't appear to change.
 However, if something does stop working in node-google-voice and you are manually supplying the `rnr_se`, first check that your `rnr_se` hasn't changed.
 	* Internally, the `RNR_SE` is only required by GV for POST requests
 	* If you supply `rnr_se`, you will save node-google-voice one extra HTTP request on first authentication.
 If you don't supply it, node-google-voice will make an attempt to get it automatically and store it in `Client.config.rnr_se`.
-If it fails, a 'GET_RNRSE_ERROR' error will occur.
+If it fails, a `GET_RNRSE_ERROR` error will occur.
 * `authToken` (String, optional) - a Google ClientLogin authentication token.
 If login fails using this token, node-google-voice will obtain a new ClientLogin authentication token and store it in `Client.config.authToken`.